David Mills on Five Star Billionaire by Tash Aw

 DM: I think when we met, we did that summer program together.
 I think I was reading Michael Chabon’s “Mysteries of Pittsburgh.”

-DM: Do you know I’m, I’m not as voracious as I was, to be quite honest.
-I go through moments where I read, I think like so many of us, you know, we get so busy and our lives are so hectic.
+DM: I’m not as voracious as I was, to be quite honest.
+I go through moments where I read, I think like so many of us, we get so busy and our lives are so hectic.
 My brain has been colonized by my phone and social media and all that kind of reading, so that picking up a book has become less of a part of my life.
 My mother and my father both have always been great readers.
-And read, you know, my mom read voraciously and my dad continues to read.
+My mom read voraciously and my dad continues to read.
 So definitely it was something in my family and it’s been with me part of my life, but to different degrees.
 I’m glad now that there is a little bit of time.
 I’m feeling Zoom overload, and kind of online overload.
 So I am turning back to reading and I had such a nice experience getting back into the novel that we both read together

 DM: My partner is Taiwanese and I was going to Taiwan for the first time.
 He was living here and then he went back to Taiwan and I went to visit him in Taiwan.
 And I thought I’d go to this great bookstore that has a massive fiction section, but then has a country section.
 Country by country.
 And each of those countries, you know, it’ll have, like, historical books or books about politics, but it will also have authors from that country and sometimes in that language as well.
 And so I went to Asia.
 And it wasn’t, I think there was China and then there was rest of Asia, you know, I mean that maybe there was Japan as well, but there wasn’t a Taiwan section, but somehow I found this novel and it’s not about Taiwan at all, in fact, but it is an Asian author and he’s, I think he’s British.
 But he’s was born in Asia and comes from Malaysia.
 And I wanted something to read on the plane to kind of get me in a kind of just get my head into Asia before going to Asia and sort of be kind of wanting something set in Asia about Asia.
 I just want it to want it to kind of taste it, get, you know, ground myself a little bit in that world.